allwefantasy/delta-plus/README.md

 If you have `idCols` setup, then it will execute Upsert operation.
 If you have `idCols`, `operation` both setup and operation equal to `delete`, then it will delete table records in df.

+> Notice that if the data which will be written to the delta table have duplicate records, delta-plus will throw exception by default.
+If you wanna do deduplicating, set dropDeduplicate as true.

 Spark Code for Compaction:

 ```scala